openbmc/openbmc/poky/documentation/dev-manual/security-subjects.rst

 Security-related discussions at the Yocto Project
 -------------------------------------------------

-We have set up two security-related mailing lists:
+We have set up two security-related emails/mailing lists:

-  -  Public List: yocto [dash] security [at] yoctoproject[dot] org
+  -  Public Mailing List: yocto [dash] security [at] yoctoproject[dot] org

      This is a public mailing list for anyone to subscribe to.
 This list is an open list to discuss public security issues/patches and security-related initiatives.
-For more information, including subscription information, please see the  :yocto_lists:`yocto-security mailing list info page </g/yocto-security>`.
+For more information, including subscription information, please see the  :yocto_lists:`yocto-security mailing list info page
+     </g/yocto-security>`.

+     This list requires moderator approval for new topics to be posted, to avoid private security reports to be posted by mistake.

-  - Private List: security [at] yoctoproject [dot] org
+  -  Yocto Project Security Team: security [at] yoctoproject [dot] org

-    This is a private mailing list for reporting non-published potential vulnerabilities.
-The list is monitored by the Yocto Project Security team.
+     This is an email for reporting non-published potential vulnerabilities.
+     Emails sent to this address are forwarded to the Yocto Project Security Team members.

 What you should do if you find a security vulnerability